TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 :::{admonition} Solution to {numref}`Exc:MatrixOps:NonDefinedProduct`
 :class: solution, dropdown

-The first matrix is $3\times 2$, just as the second matrix.
+The first matrix is a $3\times 2$-matrix, just as the second matrix.
 The product is not defined, as the number of columns ($2$) of the first matrix does not match the number of rows ($3$) of the second matrix.

 :::